Installation and Connection

 -

-Slide the removed waterproof rubber for the Ethernet cable onto the Ethernet cable.
+Slide the waterproof rubber boot for the Ethernet cable onto the Ethernet cable.
+Install the appropriate waterproof rubber sleeve provided for the Ethernet cable (CAT5E or CAT6).

 -